saquibansari0101/Quotify/README.md

-# Quotify
+# Gilfoyle Quotes

 ## What was my goal

-I wanted to make a Quotes app, and fetch quote from any free quote api.
+I wanted to make a Quotes app, So i made a Gilfoyle Quotes App which contains all the famous quotes of Bertram Gilfoyle from Silicon Valley.

-## TODO

-- implement quote api in the project.

 ## Screenshot